Seal Beach National Wildlife Refuge: Environmental change

-In 1995, there was a study that U.S Navy has found elevated levels of toxic chemicals in the carcasses and food of endangered birds at the Seal Beach National Wildlife Refuge.
-The elevated levels of cadmium, chromium, copper, lead, nickel and zinc, all poisonous heavy metals, were found in dead California least terns and light-footed clapper rails.
+In 1995, there was a US Navy study that found elevated levels of toxic chemicals in the carcasses and food of endangered birds at Seal Beach National Wildlife Refuge.
+The elevated levels of cadmium, chromium, copper, lead, nickel, and zinc, all poisonous heavy metals, were found in dead California least terns and light-footed clapper rails.
 However, these potentially toxic substances were not only found in the birds, but also found in smaller animals normally eaten by them.
 They also found small amounts of PCBs and DDT, a dangerous pesticide that was banned by the Endangered Species Act in 1973.
 To find the cause, the Navy assessed the impacts of ponds on the refuge on the birds.
-They found that there was a construction of the pond by the Port of Long Beach that has raised the volume and velocity of the bay water flowing into the refuge.
-The toxic materials affect the birds with altered growth patterns, reduced survival, loss of appetite, lethargy, difficulty in reproducing, and even killing the birds.
+They found that a construction by the Port of Long Beach that has raised the volume and velocity of the bay water flowing into the refuge.
+The toxic materials affect the birds with altered growth patterns, reduced survival, loss of appetite, lethargy, difficulty in reproducing, and even death.

 Studies

 Study of the endangered light-footed clapper rail was conducted in 1979.
-This study mainly focuses on the three remaining largest populations in Anaheim Bay, Upper Newport Bay and Tijuana Marsh in San Diego county.
+This study mainly focuses on the three remaining largest populations in Anaheim Bay, Upper Newport Bay and Tijuana Marsh in San Diego County.

 Study of the California least tern nesting season was conducted in 1980.
-This study mainly focuses on previously color-banded least tern chicks nesting behavior in the Seal Beach National Wildlife Refuge.
+This study mainly focuses on previously color-banded least tern chicks' nesting behavior in Seal Beach National Wildlife Refuge.
 A least tern nesting site was prepared in the refuge in 1978 for the study.

 Draft Comprehensive Conservation Plan/Environmental Assessment

-In March 2011, Draft Comprehensive Conservation Plan/Environmental Assessment (CCP/EA) was established to "describes and evaluates various alternatives for managing the Seal Beach National Wildlife Refuge (NWR)."
+In March 2011, Draft Comprehensive Conservation Plan/Environmental Assessment (CCP/EA) was established to "describes and evaluates various alternatives for managing Seal Beach National Wildlife Refuge (NWR)."